-Since 2007, more than 2,890 Passport to Jewish Life grants have been awarded, totaling more than $1.6 million.
-Made possible by our community’s generosity, Passport to Jewish Life grants have opened doors to meaningful and exciting Jewish educational experiences for thousands of children and teens in our community.
+Since 2007, 3,118 Passport to Jewish Life grants have been awarded, totaling more than $1.8 million.
+Made possible by significant funders and our community’s generosity to the Federation Annual Campaign, Passport to Jewish Life grants have opened doors to meaningful and exciting Jewish educational experiences for thousands of children and teens in our community.

 No. However, Passport grant decisions take into consideration the family’s financial circumstances, which you may explain in your application.
 We do not require you to submit tax returns or other financial documentation to us.